Registering in a school that operates an application procedure?

 Step 2: verification period

-Step 3: place allocation notification
+Step 3: place allocation notification and registering

 Are you applying for a place in a school that does not operate an application procedure?